 Apply firm constant direct pressure to the exposed wound.
 If very brisk soaking of a trauma dressing and continued heavy flow is present, go to tourniquet.

 If the wound continues to bleed heavily prepare the tourniquet by pulling the band out of the buckle.

-Route the band around the limb, 2 to 3 inches above the wound.
+Route the band around the limb, as proximal as possible to the torso.

 Pass the band through the buckle.